-Hyatt reminds readers that outcomes—not checking tasks off the list—should be the true objective of high achievers.
+Michael Hyatt reminds readers that outcomes—not checking tasks off the list—should be the true objective of high achievers.
 In fact, this is the key to being productive.
 Yet, too many people work without this strategy.
 Instead, they feel like being busy is the same as being productive.
 This is what causes chaos in a person’s life and brings on those feelings of overwhelm and burnout.
 There are only so many hours in a day.
 For this reason, leaders must focus their attention on high-value work that generates real results.
 These results include spending more time with family, friends, or a partner, feeling like you’re making significant contributions at work, experiencing growth in revenue and profits, and having more freedom to enjoy the merits of your hard work.

 3. Lead to Win Podcast

 Lead to Win is a podcast hosted by Michael Hyatt and his daughter, Megan Hyatt Miller, who is the COO of Michael Hyatt & Company.
-The show is a great resource for busy leaders who want a daily dose of leadership development.
+The show is a great resource for busy leaders who want a daily dose of leadership coaching.
 Since each episode is only about 30 minutes long, it’s the perfect listen for a morning or evening commute.

 In the podcast, the father-daughter duo focuses each episode on a practical aspect of being a leader.
 For example, they discuss forming positive habits, shifting into a growth mindset, multiplying leaders, intervening during conflicts, building team culture, leading through crisis, and more.
 In only a half-hour, the team provides leaders with actionable strategies they can use to better their personal and professional lives.
 Again, this is another resource that fulfills Hyatt’s mission of helping entrepreneurs and executives get the Double Win.
 Even better, it is completely free.